amityadav98/Machine_Learning/README.md

-# Machine_Learning
+# Emotion detection Using Facial Recognition
 Emotion Detection Software using deep Learning and OpenCv.
-The software Uses face to recognise the human Emotion
+The software Uses face to recognise the human Emotion.